chrisinoakland/chrisinoakland.github.io/_posts/2020-02-16-logging-and-automation.md

   - python
   - logging and automation
 classes: wide

+header:
+    image: /assets/images/data.jpg
 ---

 How to use Python to perform logging and automation.

 ### Introduction

-This code provides a how to on using Python to automate and set up logging of
+This code provides a how-to on using Python to automate and set up logging of Twitter data and using Twilio to send messages on the status of the process.

 ```python
 # File: Exercise10_2.py